Psychic Self-Regulation for Children

 Boys show much interest in the question of the ahimsa of kshatriya.
 Ahimsa is the main ethical principle which reads: “Causing no harm, as possible, to other living beings — in deeds, words, and thoughts” .
 A kshatriya is a leader, a warrior.
 The ahimsa of kshatriya reads: “One has to be strong and kind, to use power without getting angry!”
 Children need to work with this subject practically with the help of the methods of wresting.

 It is good if the instructor can conduct several classes in nature, in the forest.
-Here children can learn careful attitude toward living nature.
+Here children can learn a careful attitude towards living nature.
 For example, how to build a fire without causing harm to it?
 They may also try finding the borders of bioenergetical cocoons of trees; this helps them to understand in practice that all living beings around us are our companions in the process of evolution.

 * * *